spack/spack/lib/spack/docs/mirrors.rst

 ``spack mirror add``
 ----------------------------

-Once you have a mirrror, you need to let spack know about it.
+Once you have a mirror, you need to let spack know about it.
 This is relatively simple.
 First, figure out the URL for the mirror.
 If it's a file, you can use a file URL like this one::